spasshopov/ProtectedShops/meta/documents/user_guide_en.md

-# This is the headline of your user guide
+# ProtectedShops plugin

-The plugin is used for synchronizing your plentymarket 7 legal texts with your ProtectedShops account.
+The plugin is used for synchronizing your "Plentymarket 7" legal texts with your ProtectedShops account.

 ## Getting started and requirements

-In order to use the plugin one must have ProtectedShops account with Plenty Market module purchased.
+In order to use the plugin one you must have ProtectedShops account with Plenty Market(Onlineshop) module purchased.

 ## Plugin configuration

 After installing the plugin please fill the configuration.
-You need to enter your ProtectedShops Shop ID, your plentymarket ID, check the legal texts you want to be updated.
-In addition you have an option to use protectedshops staging api, note that this is only for users that have been authorized by ProtectedShops to use ProtectedShops staging system.
+You need to enter your ProtectedShops Shop ID and your plentymarket ID, check the legal texts you want to be updated.

 ### The first feature of the plugin